We take great pride in providing an exceptional experience for teachers, students and families.

 The enthusiasm and support from art teachers was overwhelming.
 Within 12 months, Artsonia had over 25,000 pieces of artwork from schools, even though teachers had to use old-fashioned digital cameras and scanners (this was before the age of smart phones and iPads)!
 Encouraged by the response, Artsonia set its sights to become the world's largest collection of kids' art anywhere!

 There was a small detail to be worked out.
-How do we fund the company or feed ourselves?
+How do we fund the company and feed ourselves?

 In 2001, we purchased a heat press, learned how to make custom merchandise with kids' artwork and began selling them to parents, donating a portion of the sales back to the school's art program.